kwokster10/backpacker_blog/README.md

 ### Think of it as an instant blog.
 Take a picture, write a comment and show your friends all the great places you've been.

-### Click on the features.md to read on how to use the app.
+### Click on the features.md to read up on how to use the app.